axelseaa/wordpress-wpmuldap/readme.txt

 === WPMU Ldap Authentication ===
 Contributors: axelseaa
 Tags: ldap, authentication, multisite
-Requires at least: 5
+Requires at least: 5.2
-Tested up to: 6.1.1
+Tested up to: 6.5.3
+Requires PHP: 7.4
 Stable tag: 5.1

 A plugin to override the core WordPress authentication method in order to use a LDAP server for authentication.
 Currently only supported on MultiSite.